armadillica/flamenco/docs/docs/index.md

 ## Main features

-* Every component runs on Linux, macOS and Windows
+* Every component runs on Linux, macOS, and Windows
 * Automatic detection of clients
 * Powerful user and project management tools
-* Dependency-graph-based priority system
+* Dependency-graph based priority system
-* Resilient design (every individual component can fail without consequences)
+* Resilient design (every individual component can fail without major disruptions)
-* Extensible Jobs, Tasks and Commands
+* Extensible Jobs, Tasks, and Commands

 ## Status of the documentation

 We are currently updating the documentation after a large rewrite of Flamenco, therefore the user manual is not available, and the developer docs are work in progress.
-We have removed any legacy content though, so everything that can be found here is up to date, or has been highlighted as upcoming functionality.
+We have removed any legacy content, though, so everything that can be found here is up to date, or has been highlighted as upcoming functionality.